transcription/audio-transcribe/README.md

+Note: This fork is under development, recommend not using this until further notice.

 Python script to transcribe audio files of any format, using the Google Chromium Speech-to-Text API.

 Uses pacpl to convert files of other formats to FLAC, as the API supports FLAC.